MEET THE FOUNDERS

 PRINCE HARRIS TAGA

 Prince Harris Taga is a native Maasai and a lifelong advocate for living sustainably with nature and wildlife.
-In addition to Mara Napa Camps, Harris is also the founder of Friends of Maasai Mara, a conservation and education non-profit.
-Harris is the lead organizer of the Global March for Elephants, Rhinos, and Lions with thousands of participating from around the globe, every year.
+Harris is the founder of Friends of Maasai Mara, a conservation and education non-profit.
+He was the lead organizer of the Global March for Elephants, Rhinos, and Lions.
 Harris' goal is to teach young people, about their rich wildlife heritage and to engage his home community in protecting wildlife and the local ecosystem for future generations.
 He believes that nurturing the natural empathy that young people have, is the key to coexistence between people and wildlife in the 21st century.
-Harris left a career in mechanical engineering to pursue his passion of wildlife conservation.
-You can see his talent for engineering and design in every aspect of Mara Napa where he is chief of architecture, design, and construction.
-Prince is married to his wife Miriam, who is also actively involved in the Mara Napa Center.
-They have a daughter named Naisula, who was born June 9th 2022.
+Prince lives in Narok with his wife Miriam and their daughter Naisula.